boristsr/gdcorner-website/_posts/2019-01-13-RainbowSixRevivalProject.md

 ### Blender 2.8

-I’ve chosen to rely heavily on Blender for this project since it has well tested 3D operations that I won’t need to rewrite, as well as excellent format support for converting to other engines.
-Since starting the project I have upgraded the scripts to the new beta Blender 2.8 since this isn’t a production project and the goal is future proofing
+I’ve chosen to rely heavily on [Blender](https://www.blender.org/) for this project since it has well tested 3D operations that I won’t need to rewrite, as well as excellent format support for converting to other engines.
+Since starting the project I have upgraded the scripts to the new beta Blender 2.8 since this isn’t a production project and the goal is future proofing.

-### 010 Editor - Hex Editor
+### 010 Editor

+[010 Editor](https://www.sweetscape.com/010editor/) is a hex editor on steroids.
 This is a piece of software I only became familiar with based off Alex's work.
 It is incredibly useful for exploring data formats.
 If you ever have a need to extract data from an unknown format, or recover a corrupted file, or a hex editor in general, definitely look into this software.
 It’s amazing.

-## Progress so far
+## Current Progress

 So far I’m able to completely read all textures, static meshes and have mostly decoded/imported map files.
-I’m tracking [progress of file formats here](https://github.com/boristsr/RainbowSixFileConverters/blob/master/FileFormats.md) There is a lot to go still, but I believe the majority of the work was in the level format which is mostly decoded now.
-Some challenges remain ahead though.
+I’m tracking [progress of file formats here](https://github.com/boristsr/RainbowSixFileConverters/blob/master/FileFormats.md).
+I believe the majority of the work was in the level format which is mostly decoded now, but there is still a lot to go.
+Some challenges still remain ahead.

 ### Materials